SuperAwesomeLTD/pj-portal-roblox-connect-module/readme.md

 ### Customizing Event Target Place ID

 When setting up an event, the module assumes that the current place ([game.PlaceId](https://developer.roblox.com/en-us/api-reference/property/DataModel/PlaceId)) is the one to which event guests should be teleported.
-To change this, call `PopJamConnect.RukkazAPI:setEventHostPlaceIdCallback(func)`, where `func` is a function that returns the place ID to which guests must be sent.
+To change this, call `PopJamConnect:setStartPlaceIdCallback(func)`, where `func` is a function that returns the place ID to which guests must be sent.
 This must be done before calling `PopJamConnect:main`.
 See the [Main](src/Main.server.lua) script.

 ### Games which Teleport Players